nor-codes/yamlquest/README.md

 I believe that personal projects like this are essential for growth, and I welcome contributions from anyone interested in learning alongside me!
 Contact:

-For feedback or suggestions, feel free to reach out to me at: devnamednor@gmail.com

 ## Requirements

 - Linux-based system (other platforms coming soon)
-- Java 21 or higher installed
+- Curl, you must have curl installed
 - `sudo` privileges

 ## 📥 Installation Instructions